-- 24. Each project will be led by a named Principal Investigator (PI).
-The PI must be a researcher in a discipline within the social sciences or the humanities.
-The PI is expected to direct the research and the management of the project and has responsibility for the overall project reporting requirements. - 25.
-The PI must be of postdoctoral or above status (or have equivalent research experience).
-The PI must hold an established role in an eligible UK university or research institute.
-The PI's position must last at least the duration of the grant funded by the British Academy. - 26.
-PIs may not hold more than one British Academy award of a comparable nature at any one time. - 27.
-An individual cannot be the PI on more than one bid under the British Academy's Knowledge Frontiers: International Interdisciplinary Research Projects. - 28.
-Duplicate applications for the same purpose to more than one British Academy funding programme will not be accepted. - 29.
-Collaboration between researchers in different disciplines and/or institutions where appropriate is encouraged given the nature of this programme, and applications must include at least one named Co-Applicant who will be actively assisting in the direction and management of at least parts of the project.
-Co-Applicants may be expected to be in a position to take over the leadership of the project in the event that the PI is unable to continue in the role. - 30.
-Co-Applicants must be from disciplines within the natural, engineering and/or medical sciences and must be of postdoctoral or above status (or have equivalent experience).
-The involvement of Co-Applicants from overseas is particularly welcome. - 31.
-No individual may be a Co-Applicant on more than two projects under this call (nor may a PI be additionally a Co-Applicant on more than one other project).
+- 28. Each research group will be led by a named Principal Investigator (PI).
+The PI is expected to direct the research and the management of the project and has responsibility for the overall project reporting requirements.
+The PI must be a researcher in a discipline within the humanities or social sciences, however PIs are welcome to involve researchers from disciplines outside of the humanities and social sciences to collaborate on the project, including as Co-Applicants.
+Principal Investigators must be based in the UK, however equitable international collaboration is required to be detailed in any application. - 29.
+PIs may not hold more than one British Academy award of a comparable nature at any one time. - 30.
+An individual cannot be the PI on more than one award through this call.
+Duplicate applications for the same purpose to more than one British Academy funding programme will not be accepted. - 31.
+The PI must be of postdoctoral or above status, or have equivalent research experience.
+The PI must hold an established role in an eligible UK-based university or research institute.
+The PI's position must last at least the duration of the grant funded by the British Academy. - 32.
+Collaboration between researchers is particularly encouraged between disciplines and between institutions where appropriate given the nature of this research programme, and applications may include named Co-Applicants who will also be actively assisting in the direction and management of at least parts of the project.
+Co-Applicants may be expected to be in a position to take over the leadership of the project in the event that the PI is unable to continue in the role. - 33.
+We require the involvement of Co-Applicants from the Global South and must see applications which demonstrate fully how researchers from the Global South will be involved as equal partners in the research proposed. - 34.
+Co-Applicants must also be of postdoctoral status or have equivalent research experience and must hold an established role which will last at least the duration of the grant funded by the British Academy.

-- 32. Projects may also include any number of specified 'Other Participants', who may, for example, be relevant stakeholders participating in networking or dissemination events, academic or policy advisers, practitioners, industry representatives, etc. - 33.
-There is no provision for any paid researcher under this programme to be a doctoral or other postgraduate student. - 34.
-The UK host organisation is expected to adopt the principles, standards and good practice for the management of research staff set out in the Concordat to Support the Career Development of Researchers (2008) and subsequent amendments.
-Research staff should be appointed on terms that are no less favourable than those of comparable posts in the host organisation.
+- 35. No individual may be a Co-Applicant on more than two projects (nor may a PI be additionally a Co-Applicant on more than one other project). - 36.
+Projects may also include any number of specified 'Other Participants', who may, for example, be relevant stakeholders participating in networking or dissemination events, academic or policy advisors, practitioners, industry representatives, etc. The involvement of 'Other Participants' from the Global South (who may be researchers, practitioners, community activists, policymakers, business representatives or others involved in the development or delivery of education and learning) is strongly encouraged. - 37.
+There is no provision for any paid researcher under this programme to be a doctoral or other postgraduate student. - 38.
+The UK host institution is expected to adopt the principles, standards and good practice for the management of research staff set out in the Concordat to Support the Career Development of Researchers (2019) and subsequent amendments.
+Research staff should be appointed on terms that are no less favourable than those of comparable posts in the Host Organisation.